 When travelling solo, you should bring some first help medication.
 (Even better, get yourself a 120-piece First Aid Kit!)
 You can’t send your partner to the pharmacy in case of urgent need.
 Bring your usual medication (if you take such on a regular basis) and add some like Imodium, for fever reduction, cold remedy, vitamins and other similar.

 In my case, I packed 4 t-shirts from my #WWTcollection, some in white and some in black.
 The cotton t-shirts and tops are very suitable for travel because the material is 100% natural, doesn’t make you sweat and easy to clean and relatively easy to dry.
-They also don’t take much space in your luggage especially if you use this rule.
+They also don’t take much space in your luggage especially if you roll not fold your clothes.

 1 pair of jeans